Best Headspace Analyzer (MAP food packaging)

 Why Are Headspace Analyzers So Expensive?

-Headspace analyzers are expensive because they include expensive components.
+Headspace analyzers are expensive because they include some expensive components and that non standard.
 The hardware consists of a computer with a power microprocessor to analyze the sensor information and translate outputs into meaningful concentration values.
 Most of the cost is from the actual gas sensor, which changes electronic output signal based on the gas concentration detected.

 Do Headspace Analyzers Require Calibration?